3. Three ways to protect colleagues-100

 How to equip our people against the biggest challenge the industry faces

-Abuse should never be a part of someone’s job, but as a new Retail Trust survey reveals that 80% of shop workers and 90% of store managers have experienced customer abuse, the Retail Trust launches a groundbreaking – and free – new skills initiative to support retail colleagues.
+Abuse should never be a part of someone’s job, but as the latest Retail Trust survey revealed that 80% of shop workers and 90% of store managers have experienced customer abuse, the Retail Trust held a groundbreaking – and free – skills initiative to support retail colleagues.

 “Our training sessions take this two-pronged approach – to build confidence and build competence,” says Andrea Woodside, wellbeing training lead at the Retail Trust.
 “The other thing about training is it helps people recognise that they’re not on their own.”